rbozan/vscode-lsp-translations/README.md

 ## Requirements
 This extension requires https://github.com/rbozan/lsp-translations which will automatically be downloaded or updated on startup.
-* Translation files must be in `.json` format for now.
-Supporting multiple formats is being worked on in the [Treesitter issue](https://github.com/rbozan/lsp-translations/issues/10).
+* Translation files must be in `.json` or `.yaml`/`.yml` format for now.
+Supporting other formats is being worked on in the [Treesitter issue](https://github.com/rbozan/lsp-translations/issues/10).
 * While  `lsp-translations`  theoretically  works  with  any  programming  language,  this  extension  is  currently  only  enabled  on  a  limited  amount  of  programming  languages  and  extensions,  namely:

 	-  JavaScript  (including  JSX)

 	-  TypeScript  (including  TSX)

 	-  Ruby

 ## Extension Settings